 To shift an understanding away from the artist as genius at the center of the cultural economy is to reformulate an understanding of agency as not derived from individuals, but situations and events involving material and discursive processes.

 In today’s economy, the notion of the self and brand identity becomes central to building one’s profile and career as an artist or creative.
 This self-interestedness has become normalized with social media and online platforms which allow anyone to promote and sell their works and building their own audiences.
-Political theorists, Wendy Brown describes the economization of subjects by a neoliberal rationality as a process wherein financialization as a calculative logic is no longer reserved to banks or corporations but can be applied to individuals as entrepreneurs or firms themselves (Brown 2015, 34).
+Political theorist Wendy Brown describes the economization of subjects by a neoliberal rationality as a process wherein financialization as a calculative logic is no longer reserved to banks or corporations but can be applied to individuals as entrepreneurs or firms themselves (Brown 2015, 34).
 The blurring between individuals and corporate entities becomes apparent, particularly as corporations are given legal rights and designation as a person.
 This definition has become particularly relevant in today’s start-up economies of innovation, where individual freelancers become sole proprietors as corporate entities themselves.
 Lois McNay describes the concept of “self as enterprise” as the marketization of social relations, where individuals are “encouraged to view their lives and identities as a type of enterprise, understood as a relation to the self based ultimately on a notion of incontestable economic interest.”
 (2009, 56).
-All aspects of one’s life and identity become part of an economization process, particularly social media, as one’s network and profile may determine one’s future ability to get jobs.
-The logic of self-interestedness can appear to pervade all aspects of contemporary life.
+All aspects of one’s life and identity become part of an economization process, particularly social media, as one’s network and profile may determine one’s future ability to get jobs The logic of self-interestedness can appear to pervade all aspects of contemporary life.
 However, the idealized purely market-oriented businessman often becomes a strawman for criticism.

 This understanding of the self-interested individual can be traced back to the notion of homo economicus as the ideal figure of the economic man emerged in the nineteenth and twentieth centuries amidst the beginning of the Industrial Revolution, particularly through writings of political economist, John Stuart Mill.
 The concept places human agency at the center of the economy, where the rational and self-interested ensure a functioning capitalist society (Mill 1884).
 Often conceived as male, homo economicus is a figure in patriarchal societies considered as the “breadwinner” working to maintain a family and household.
 Whereas in contrast to Western capitalism which emphasizes individualism, collectivist societies emphasize one’s role in society placing interests of the family and social group ahead of the individual.
 For instance, in Chinese Confucianism, there is an emphasis on maintaining harmony, filial piety and loyalty over individual interests.